nathrobel/Agario/README.md

 ## Game Overview

-Agario is a  game where you control a cell and aim to grow by consuming smaller cells with the same colour.
-This game is implemented using Python and utilises the tkinter library for the graphical interface.
+Agario is a game where you control a cell with the goal of growing larger by consuming smaller cells of the same color within a set timeframe.
+The game features multiple levels, with increasing difficulty as you progress.
+Your performance is tracked and displayed on a leaderboard.
+Developed using Python and the tkinter library.

 ## Screenshots